sscs-ose/sscs-ose.github.io/index.md

 ## General Information About Open-Source IC Design

-Open-source IC design tools have come a long way in the last years.
+Open-source IC design tools have come a long way in the last few years.
 While the start can be confusing, plenty of information is freely available on the Internet.

 Please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources) to get you started.
 Many links are collected to several tools and information sites on this GitHub page.
 Generally, it is good to get a [GitHub](https://github.com) account since many of the relevant SW packages are hosted there.